 No subcontract can create contractual relations between any subcontractor and the contracting authority.
 The contracting authority must not be held responsible for any failure by the contractor to honour its contract with the subcontractor.
-In case of disagreement regarding the implementation of that contract, the subcontractor must address itself to the contractor and/or to the respective jurisdiction competent to hear such litigations.
-The same situation is applicable to experts working under service contracts.
+In case of disagreement regarding the implementation of that contract, the subcontractor must address itself to the contractor and/or to

-136 The General Court has jurisdiction over acts of the European Commission intended to produce legal effects vis-à-vis third parties pursuant to Articles 256 and 263 TFEU.
+&lt;sup>137 The General Court has jurisdiction over acts of the European Commission intended to produce legal effects visà-vis third parties - pursuant to Articles 256 and 263 TFEU.

-Pursuant to Articles 256, 268 and 340 TFEU.
+&lt;sup>138 Pursuant to Articles 256, 268 and 340 TFEU.
 The deadline to introduce an action for annulment before the General Court against the European Commission's decisions runs from the moment of the publication of the measure, or of its notification to the plaintiff, or, in the absence thereof, of the day on which it came to the knowledge of the latter, as the case may be (pursuant to the TFEU).